phillycommunitywireless/docs/docs/guides/rooftop installation.md

 Philly Community Wireless has partnered with PhillyWisper to install antennas for the free wifi network on rooftops in the Norris Square Park neighborhood.
 PhillyWisper is a wireless internet service provider (WISP) which means our project delivers the internet the "last mile" to our customers using radio technology.

+## Installation Process

 Most installations proceed in the following order:

-1. Survey the building and rooftop to assess Line of Sight (LOS)
+1. Survey the building and rooftop to assess Line of Sight (LOS) to the highsite source tower for broadband signal
 2. Install antenna on rooftop and run cable into building
-3. Configure wifi router and mesh kits
+3. Configure wifi router and mesh kits (For more info, see our [Configure AP-Mesh Guide](./configure-ap-mesh.md) and our [Configure ERX Router Guide](./configure-erx.md))
+4. Potentially install wall-mounted antenna to propagate signal down the street

+## Installation Duration

 Typically, installs take between two and four hours to complete, but in certain cases they can take longer.
+The full installation process, from a rooftop antenna to a wall-mounted mesh kit, can involve 2-3 visits, each involving an hour or two of work. .

+# Installation Hardware

 Rooftop installs consist of a rooftop antenna, a power-over-Ethernet injector, a router, and a mesh access point.
 Philly Community Wireless and Philly Wisper primarily deploy Ubiquiti radios and networking equipment.
 As each roof is different, the installation is customized for each location to ensure the most secure placement according to industry standards.

-In general, we will install a Ubiquiti LiteBeam antenna on the roof of these homes, which receives signal from a PhillyWisper tower.
+In general, we will install a Ubiquiti LiteBeam antenna on the roof of the home, which receives signal from a PhillyWisper tower.
 The antenna is wired into the home via an Ethernet cable.
 Currently, this part of the install must be completed by a PhillyWisper technician.
 For installation purposes, this means PhillyWisper technicians will need to mount a small radio antenna (approx 14" x 11" x 11") at roof height and precision aim it at the closest tower.

 PhillyWisper takes every effort to minimally impact buildings during installation.
 They use non-invasive techniques when mounting the radio (see attached images of various mounting techniques below).
 They never penetrate the roofing system itself and they try and utilize preexisting structures (chimneys, vent pipes, etc) when possible.